EsriUK/spidermaps/README.md

 Find a bug or want to request a new feature?
 Please let us know by submitting an issue.
 Even better, why not fix it yourself!
 We're open to community updates.

 # Future ideas/wish list
-Save to feature layer - An option that lets you save the layer as a new feature layer once the query has been run.
+Save to feature layer - An option that lets you save the generated lines as a new feature layer.

 # Licensing